Hair Transplants Limitations

-Hair Regeneration was developed by Dr. Amiya Prasad to thicken existing hair and stop progressive hair loss.
-It is a one time injection comprised primarily of extracellular matrix by ACell, Inc. and platelet-rich plasma, which are both wound healing materials.
+Hair Regeneration was developed by Dr. Amiya Prasad to thicken existing hair and help manage progressive hair loss.
+It is an injection treatment comprised primarily of extracellular matrix by ACell, Inc. and platelet-rich plasma, which are both wound healing materials.
 Its wound healing properties appear to trigger adult stem cells to restart the cells and signals in the body needed for continued hair growth.

-It also includes vitamin D which is clinically proven to improve hair growth.
-While Hair Regeneration can be replacement for hair transplantation in younger patients by thickening thinning hair and stopping hair loss progression, it is also used in hair transplants to improve graft survival.
-Hair Regeneration’s ability to stop progressive hair loss and thicken existing hair can in many situations displace the need for future hair transplants that are required when implanted hair is lost, and native hair has thinned or disappeared.
+It also includes vitamin D which has been shown in laboratory studies to improve hair growth.
+While Hair Regeneration can be an alternative to hair transplantation in younger patients by thickening thinning hair and helping hair loss progression, it is also used in hair transplants to improve graft survival.
+Hair Regeneration’s ability to manage progressive hair loss and thicken existing hair can in many situations displace the need for additional hair transplants when implanted hair is lost, and native hair has thinned or disappeared.

 Hair Regeneration can be applied:

-- Before deciding on a hair transplant procedure by thickening and saving existing hair first
+- Before deciding on a hair transplant procedure by thickening and helping existing hair first

 - During a hair transplant to increase graft survival and improve results

-- After a hair transplant to increase graft survival, thicken hair, and stop future loss.
+- After a hair transplant to increase graft survival, thicken hair, and manage future loss.

-Hair Regeneration has been successful in close to 100% of men and over 70% of women in the past five years of clinical application.
-Hair Regeneration after a single time treatment appears to last 3 to 5 years.
+Hair Regeneration has been successful in 99% of men and women in the past 7 years.
+For many patients, Hair Regeneration after a single time treatment appears to last 3 to 5 years.
 Individual hair loss profiles do vary based on age of onset, rate of progression, and degree of hair loss.
 Some people do not respond to Hair Regeneration.

 To learn more about Hair Regeneration, click here.